 Law and Motion Matters: Motions are usually heard on Fridays at 10:30 a.m. and 1:30 p.m. by reservation only.
 If a 10:30 a.m.
 Motion time is selected, the parties are strongly encouraged to clear the date and time with opposing counsel for any conflicts before scheduling.
 The Court will liberally grant requests by opposing counsel for continuances due to scheduling conflicts with downtown cases.
 Please call the calendar clerk to reserve a hearing date.
 A tentative ruling will usually be posted on the San Diego Superior Court website before the hearing.
 The Court will not post a tentative ruling if the Court has not completed its analysis of the motion in time to post a tentative ruling or if other circumstances make it impractical or imprudent to post a tentative ruling.
-If all parties agree, Judge Frazier is usually willing to address discovery disputes on an ex parte basis.
-If all parties do not agree to addressing discovery disputes on an ex parte basis, then a noticed motion will be required in compliance with the Code of Civil Procedure.
+If the Court's schedule allows, and if all parties agree, Judge Frazier is willing to informally address discovery disputes on an ex parte basis.
+If all parties do not agree to addressing discovery disputes informally on an ex parte basis, then a noticed motion will be required in compliance with the Code of Civil Procedure.

 Telephonic appearances: Department 29 follows the applicable rules in the California Rules of Court pertaining to telephonic appearances.